Frequently Asked Questions*

 -

-Mercury Improv classes are for any adult who wants to learn improv and can function in a group class setting.
-The only requirement for being a Mercury Improv student is that you not act like a jerk.
-(So far we have a 100 percent success rate, good work everybody.)
+Mercury Improv classes are for ANY adult who wants to learn improv and can function in a group class setting.
+You DON’T have to be an introvert!

 -